d12frosted/elpa-mirror/melpa/fancy-dabbrev-readme.txt

 Here are fancy-dabbrev's own configuration options:

-* fancy-dabbrev-menu-height (default: 10)

-  How many expansion candidates to show in the menu.

-* fancy-dabbrev-preview-delay (default: 0.0)

-  How long (in seconds) to wait until displaying the preview after a keystroke.
-Set this to e.g. 0.2 if you think that it's annoying to get a preview immediately after writing some text.

-* fancy-dabbrev-expansion-context (default: after-symbol)
+* fancy-dabbrev-expansion-context (default: 'after-symbol)

   Where to try to perform expansion.
 If 'after-symbol, only try to expand after symbols (as determined by `thing-at-point').
 If 'after-non-space, try to expand after any non-space character.

+* fancy-dabbrev-expansion-on-preview-only (default: nil)

+  Only expand when a preview is shown or expansion ran for the last command.
+  This has the advantage that fancy-dabbrev-expand-or-indent always falls back to calling fancy-dabbrev-indent-command when there is nothing to expand.

+* fancy-dabbrev-indent-command (default: 'indent-for-tab-command)

+  The indentation command used for fancy-dabbrev-expand-or-indent.

-* fancy-dabbrev-preview-context (default: 'at-eol)
+* fancy-dabbrev-menu-height (default: 10)

-  When to show the preview.
-If 'at-eol, only show the preview if no other text (except whitespace) is to the right of the cursor.
-If 'before-non-word, show the preview whenever the cursor is not immediately before (or inside) a word.
-If 'everywhere, always show the preview after typing.
+  How many expansion candidates to show in the menu.

 * fancy-dabbrev-no-expansion-for (default: '(multiple-cursors-mode))